NDIS & Disability Support in Australia (2026)

 • Know your right to choose — you can pick your own providers and decide how your funding is managed.

 • If you disagree with a decision, you can request an internal review within 3 months of the decision.
-If still unsatisfied, you can appeal to the Administrative Appeals Tribunal (AAT).
+If still unsatisfied, you can appeal to the Administrative Review Tribunal (ART) — which replaced the former Administrative Appeals Tribunal on 14 October 2024.

 • Use a support coordinator if you need help navigating the system and connecting with providers.